 How to make labels Fridge Friendly

-Over the years, fridges have got bigger and we now keep all kinds of items in them – even food that doesn’t need to be refrigerated.
+Over the years, fridges have gotten bigger and bigger, and we now keep all kinds of items in them – even food that doesn’t need to be refrigerated.
 If you’ve ever made jam, preserves, pickles or drinks for sale or as gifts, the chances are that once those jars or bottles have been opened, they’ll be kept in someone’s fridge.

 But fridges are a tough environment for any kind of packaging as they’re cold, wet and often overcrowded.
 Have you any idea how your product labels look after several weeks in a fridge?

 Freezers are even worse.
 Just try putting an ordinary stationery label on a plastic tub in the freezer – it will soon become illegible and start peeling off.

 Fortunately, you can create labels using the same technology that leading household names do with Avery WePrint.
 That’s because we’re part of the world’s largest label company.
 You don’t have to order large quantities, though (but there are great discounts if you do).

 Three of the six label materials we provide – Plastic, Textured Paper and Clear – are ideal for fridges because they’re water resistant.
 They’re also designed to withstand everyday cleaning chemicals and low temperatures, which makes them perfect for jars of jams, preserves and drinks bottles.

 On clear labels, we use a special printing technique to make your design pop!
 It involves an invisible layer of white being printed directly underneath your design to make the colours stand out.

 Some bottles are likely to spend long periods of time in water or ice – wine and beer bottles are prime examples.
 Some food labels may need to stay in the freezer for months on end.